 What Is Keeping Your Mac Awake?
 Here's How to Find Out

-Your Mac's fans are spinning and the screen never dims — something is holding a wake assertion and macOS will not sleep until it lets go.
-Finding the cause takes less than two minutes, once you know where to look.
-This guide walks through Activity Monitor's Energy tab and the Terminal command that shows every active power lock on the system.
+Your Mac's fans are spinning and the screen never dims — something is holding a wake assertion, and macOS won't sleep until it lets go.
+Finding the cause takes less than two minutes once you know where to look.
+This guide walks through Activity Monitor's Energy tab, the Terminal command that lists every active power lock on the system, and what to check next if that command comes back empty.

 How macOS power assertions work

-macOS does not sleep on a countdown timer alone.
-Before dimming the display or spinning down the disk, the kernel checks whether any running process holds a power assertion — a programmatic request filed through the IOKit power management framework that says the machine needs to stay awake. macOS honors that request until the process releases it or the process terminates.
+macOS doesn't sleep on a countdown timer alone.
+Before dimming the display or spinning down the disk, the kernel checks whether any running process holds a power assertion — a request filed through the IOKit power management framework that tells the system it needs to stay awake. macOS honors that request until the process releases it or the process ends.

-Two assertion types control most sleep behavior.
-PreventUserIdleSystemSleep blocks the Mac from sleeping entirely — disk, display, everything.
-PreventUserIdleDisplaySleep keeps the screen lit but lets the rest of the system sleep if it chooses.
-A download manager, a video player, caffeinate run from Terminal, or a tool like LidRun can hold either type, for different reasons.
+Two assertion types account for most sleep behavior.
+PreventUserIdleSystemSleep blocks the Mac from sleeping at all — disk, display, everything.
+PreventUserIdleDisplaySleep keeps only the screen lit and lets the rest of the system sleep if it chooses.
+A download manager, a video player, caffeinate run from Terminal, or a Mac keep-awake app like LidRun can hold either type, for different reasons.

-Assertions are not a bug; they are a designed feature.
-The same mechanism that keeps the machine awake during an overnight AI run is the same one a forgotten browser tab uses to hold your Mac awake after you stopped watching a video.
-The goal is to know which assertions you asked for and which ones showed up uninvited.
+Assertions aren't a bug — they're a designed feature, and the same mechanism cuts both ways.
+The lock that keeps a Mac awake through an overnight AI run is the identical mechanism a forgotten browser tab uses to keep it awake after the video stopped playing.
+The goal isn't to distrust every assertion; it's to know which ones you asked for and which showed up uninvited.

 Using Activity Monitor to find the cause

-Open Activity Monitor from Applications → Utilities, or search with Spotlight.
+Open Activity Monitor from Applications → Utilities, or find it with Spotlight.
 Click the Energy tab.
-The column labeled Preventing Sleep shows Yes or No for every process the system is tracking — sort by it to push active assertions to the top.
+The Preventing Sleep column shows Yes or No for every process the system is tracking — click the column header to sort active assertions to the top.

-Common surprises in that list: a browser tab playing paused video, a cloud sync client mid-upload, a podcast app, or a video conferencing tool that kept its session open after you left the call.
-Right-click any suspicious entry and choose Inspect Process to see the full binary path and its parent process — that usually makes the culprit obvious.
+Common surprises in that list: a browser tab with a paused video, a cloud-sync client mid-upload, a Time Machine backup still running in the background, a podcast app, or a video call that stayed open after you left the meeting.
+Right-click a suspicious entry and choose Inspect Process to see its full binary path and parent process — that usually settles it.

-Activity Monitor is a good first pass, but it has limits.
-CLI tools and background daemons — including caffeinate launched from Terminal — may appear under a generic process name or not show up at all.
-For those, the Terminal command below gives a more complete picture.
+Activity Monitor is a solid first pass, but it has blind spots.
+CLI tools and background daemons — including caffeinate launched from Terminal — sometimes appear under a generic name, or don't show up in the list at all.
+For those, the Terminal command below gives the fuller picture.

 Related guideKeep your Mac awake only while it's actually workingReading pmset -g assertions in Terminal

 Open Terminal and run pmset -g assertions.
-The output lists every active power assertion on the system: the assertion type, the human-readable name the app gave it, and the process ID that filed it.
-The summary block at the top groups them into Listed (currently active) and Timed Out (timer fired but the app has not called release yet).
+The output lists every active power assertion on the system: the type, the human-readable name the app gave it, and the process ID that filed it.
+A summary block at the top splits them into Listed (currently active) and Timed Out (the timer fired, but the app never called release).

-To stop a CLI assertion such as caffeinate, find its PID in the pmset output and run kill followed by that PID in Terminal.
-For app-based assertions, quitting the app releases them immediately.
-If the assertion shows no clear owner or the process has already crashed, a reboot clears all outstanding locks.
+To stop a CLI assertion such as caffeinate, find its PID in the pmset output and run kill followed by that PID.
+Quitting an app releases its assertions immediately too — regular assertions are process-bound, so macOS clears them the instant the process ends, no separate cleanup step required.
+If an assertion shows no clear owner, or its process already crashed, a reboot clears every outstanding lock.

 Intentional vs unwanted wake assertions

 Not every assertion needs to be removed.
-If you are running a long Claude Code session, a local model job, or a Cursor agent overnight, something should be holding that assertion — stopping it would kill your work.
-The right question is not just 'why is my Mac awake?' but 'did I ask for this?'
+If you're running a long Claude Code session, a local model job, or a Cursor agent overnight, something should be holding that assertion — killing it would kill your work too.
+The real question isn't just 'why is my Mac awake?' but 'did I ask for this?'

-A download manager holding sleep prevention until a transfer finishes is doing the right thing.
-A video player holding it after you closed the window is not.
-A tool you explicitly configured — LidRun, caffeinate -i run by hand — is intentional.
+A download manager holding sleep prevention until a transfer finishes is doing its job.
+A video player holding it after you closed the window isn't.
+A tool you configured on purpose — LidRun, caffeinate -i run by hand — is intentional.
 A browser tab with a paused video you forgot about is not.
 The distinction is consent, not the mechanism.

 When the culprit is unwanted, quitting the app fixes it immediately.
 If the same process keeps reappearing after a restart, check System Settings → General → Login Items and Background Items for agents set to launch automatically.
 Removing or disabling the login item stops the cycle at the source.